 The first year of secondary education is an exciting and positive year for students.
 All students study the same course which is designed to assist them in adjusting from primary to secondary schooling, and to prepare them for entry into the Middle School.
-During the first year of their secondary education all Year 7's complete a compulsory set of subjects including English, Mathematics, Science, Humanities, LOTE, PE and Sport.
-Students will also complete units of Woodwork, Metalwork, Textiles, Visual Communication (VC), Health, Art, Food, Performance Arts and Information Technology (IT).
-There is also a range of extracurricular events throughout the year that the Year 7 students will be participating in.
+During the first year of their secondary education, all Year 7 students complete a compulsory set of subjects including English, Mathematics, Science, Humanities, LOTE, PE and Sport.
+Students will also complete a semester of Wood/Metalwork, Food and Fibre, Creative Foundations, Digital Technology, Health and Performing Arts.
+There is also a range of extra- curricular events throughout the year that the Year 7 students will be participating in.